xp-dojo/consumer-driven-contracts/README.md

 1. We want to include an account's description along with the account summary information in mobile app.
 Currently the Mobile app does not use this data attribute.

    There is a `description` attribute on the `AccountSummary`; it's returned by the `account-service` (producer) but is not currently used by any client (consumer).
 We'd like to include it in mobile application and ensure it's use is formalised in a "contract".

-   Add the `description` attribute to the domain and ensure that it's used when displaying the account summary (`getAccountDisplay`).
+Add the `description` attribute to the domain object.

    Add an **assertion** in the mobile app's _contract_ to verify the description field is valid.
 Run the test. **Hint:** look in `MobileConsumerAccountSummaryPactTest.java`.
 Ensure you have as assertion along the lines of `assertThat(account.getDescription()).isNotEmpty()`, then use the IDE to create the method and attribute in the domain object. **Don't add the description to the mock server yet.**